lemonsliqueur/Agricoultural/README.md

 The first thing I am going to do is downloading the europeans' agricoltural data and then make a framework to simulate a datawarehouse and some events.

 0th Step: Downloading some data

+The goal of the research is also to estimate and predict if an household in some given area could make its ends if they work in an agricultural context.